FGMEMBERS/B-1B/readme-bone.txt

 XXXX PROGRESS XXXX

-FDM:	 	alpha - in use / needs tuning		95%complete
+FDM:	 	beta - in use / needs tuning		95%complete
-3D model:	alpha - in use / refinements ..
-89%complete
+3D model:	beta - in use / refinements ..
+90%complete
-Textures:	alpha - in use / too few		50%complete
+Textures:	alpha - in use / ...
+65%complete
-Animations:	alpha - in use / more to come		92%complete
+Animations:	beta - in use / more to come		95%complete
-Autopilot:	alpha - in use / needs finetuning	90%complete
+Autopilot:	beta - in use / needs finetuning	90%complete
-3Dcockpit:	alpha - in use / needs completion	90%complete
+3Dcockpit:	beta - in use / needs completion	90%complete

 XXXX AUTHORS XXXX